geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex1_Prepare_Identity_Synch.md

 4. Using **Windows PowerShell**, you must replace the on-premises **adatum.com** domain with the **XXYYZZa.xxxCustomDomainxxx.xxx** domain (where you will replace XXYYZZa with the unique UPN name assigned to your tenant, and you will replace xxxCustomDomainxxx.xxx with your lab hosting provider's custom domain).
 In doing so, you will update the UPN suffix for the primary domain and the UPN on every user in AD DS with **@XXYYZZa.xxxCustomDomainxxx.xxx**. <br/>

-	‎In the following command, the **Set-ADForest** cmdlet modifies the properties of an Active Directory forest, and the **-identity** parameter specifies the Active Directory forest to modify.
+	‎In the following Powershell command, the **Set-ADForest** cmdlet modifies the properties of an Active Directory forest, and the **-identity** parameter specifies the Active Directory forest to modify.
 To perform this task, run the following command to set the **UPNSuffixes** property for the **adatum.com** forest (remember to change XXYYZZa to your unique UPN name and xxxCustomDomainxxx.xxx to your lab hosting provider's custom domain name):<br/>

 	‎**Set-ADForest -identity adatum.com -UPNSuffixes @{replace="XXYYZZa.xxxCustomDomainxxx.xxx"}**